Disbursing Your Aid For Spring 2020

 With the exception of Federal Work-Study funds which are earned over the course of the semester, financial aid is disbursed (paid) directly to student accounts in two installments prior to the start of each semester.

-On July 11, 2019, the Student Accounts Office will make the first billing statements for the Fall 2019 semester available on CASHNet.
-If your financial aid award has been finalized and you are packaged with a Scripps College Grant or Scholarship, we will attempt to disburse your Scripps College Grants and/or Scripps College Scholarships to your student account.
+On December 11th, the Student Accounts Office will begin sending first billing statements for the Spring 2020 semester.
+If your financial aid award has been finalized and you are packaged with a Scripps College Grant or Scholarship, we will automatically disburse your Scripps College Grants and/or Scripps College Scholarships to your student account.
 In order to credit your Scripps College Grants and Scholarships to your student account, you must have already completed and submitted all required documents.
-You also must have accepted or declined all awards in your financial aid package.
-When you receive your bill for Fall 2019, you should see these awards as credits on your student account.
-If we are unable to credit your grant or scholarship to your account because of outstanding requirements on pending awards, you will see the sum of those awards displayed as “Expected Aid/Loans”, in the Calculation of Amount Due section on the bottom of your first bill.
+When you receive your bill for Spring 2020, you should see these awards as credits on your student account.

-For the Fall 2019 semester, the scheduled disbursement date for federal and state aid is Monday, August 26, 2019.
+For the Spring 2020 semester, the scheduled disbursement date for federal and state aid is Monday, January 13, 2020.

 These funds should credit to your student account on that day.